15 Tips for Success with Sunscreen

 6. Reapply Spray Sunscreens More Often

-Spray sunscreens aren’t absorbed by the skin like products that are rubbed in.
+Spray sunscreens aren’t absorbed by the skin like suncreams are, so you will need to reapply them more often.
 They tend to wipe off easier, requiring more frequent reapplication.

 No sunscreen is waterproof and legally can’t claim to be.
 The FDA requires sunscreen claiming to be water-resistant to state either 40 or 80 minute protection.

 Many skincare products include sunscreen.
-Only rely on products that are SPF 15 or higher.
+Only rely on products that have an SPF of 15 or higher.
 Even then, they are not intended for heavy sun exposure.

 Sunscreen is not recommended for infants under 6 months old.
-Instead, use shade and coverage for sun protection.
+Instead, use shade and UPF clothing/swimwear for sun protection.
+If you need more advice on how to keep your baby sun safe, you can always read up on our blog posts about baby sun safety too.

-You can sunburn through your car windows.
-Most car, plane, and train windows allow UV rays through which can lead to sunburn.
+You can get a sunburn through your car windows.
+Most cars, planes, and trains allow UV rays through their windows which can lead to sunburn.
 Tip: Your local window tinting company can add UV protection to your car windows.

 Physical sunscreens using zinc and titanium are growing in popularity.
 They are gentler for sensitive skin.
 Mineral sunscreens are also better for the environment.